Rocket Men: The Daring Odyssey of Apollo 8 and the Astronauts Who Made Man's First Journey to the Moon

 by Robert Kurson

-- Great if you want: true-stakes space history that reads like a thriller
+- Great if you want: gripping space history with real human stakes behind the mission

 - Skip if: you want deep technical detail over human drama